quarksuite/legacy/API.md

 ### mix

 A function that mixes a target color with any valid CSS color by a given percentage.

-> The `mix` function will throw an error if either the target or input color is invalid

 #### Usage